-Your overall health and medical history
+His or her overall health and medical history

-Your tolerance for specific medications, procedures, or therapies
+How well your child can handle specific medications, procedures, or therapies

 Your opinion or preference